inmanta/vscode-inmanta/README.md

 ![Error reporting screenshot](images/screenshot-error-reporting.png)

 ### Model export
 The extension adds a button in the upper right corner of the editing panel of any inmanta model file (ending in `.cf`): **Export to server**.
-This buttons allows you to easily export the current open model to an Inmanta server running.
-Note that for this to work, you need to have previously configured the server, and added the following informations in the `.inmanta` configuration file at the root of the project:
+This buttons allows you to easily export the currently opened model to a running Inmanta server.
+Note that for this to work, you need to have previously configured the server and added the following in the `.inmanta` configuration file at the root of the project:

 ```
 [config]